 A tour of the museum will take you through three distinct time periods in California’s history.
 The 1890’s room features a pressed tin ceiling, a collection of beautifully crafted glass bottles with glass labels and other period artifacts.
 The 1940’s pharmacy has an extensive collection of OTC products from that era and a number of prescription books, full of directions for old remedies and mixtures.
 The modern pharmacy is modeled after the Good Neighbor Pharmacy and was donated by AmerisourceBergen.

 In the museum library there is an amazing collection of pharmacy journals and fascinating books spanning over 100 years.
 An extensive collection of mortars and pestles made of wood, metal and ceramic from all over the world were donated by Sander Gelfand.
-Visitors can also purchase museum merchandise such as shirts, hats, or a book on California pharmacy history.
+Museum merchandise (hats, shirts, California history book) are available in exchange for an appropriate donation.

 As a nonprofit foundation, the CPhA Foundation and pharmacy museum depend on generous donors to provide these services to the public.